beam-community/bamboo/README.md

 ## Composing with Pipes

-In addition to creating emails with keyword lists you can use pipe syntax to compose emails.
+In addition to creating emails with keyword lists you, can use pipe syntax to compose emails.
 This is particularly useful for providing defaults (e.g. from address, default layout, etc.)